Ephemeral1y/ctfd-matrix-scoreboard/README.md

 # ctfd-matrix-scoreboard
 ## Usage
-copy it to plugins/ and restart ctfd
+copy it to plugins/ and restart CTFd